artturipa/myblog/irm_basics/blog.md

 **Template** - Pattern for an item or a group of items

 ### Compliance Score Calculations

+**Default hilighting of Control compliance**
+* 80+ in green
+* 80-50 in yellow
+* below 50 in red

+__Compliance scoring is the percentage of controls that are compliant for a specific control objective.__

 **Control Objective Compliance Score**
 Is calculated for Control Objective.
 Control Objective can be related to citation (from regulation) or to Policy.
 Formula for the calculation considers all controls per entities that use the control: